alexander-mead/pyhalomodel/README.md

 - `Tinker et al. (2010)`
 - `Despali et al. (2016)`

 When the `model` instance is created the desired mass function is initialised.
-The code checks the choice of mass function against the `Dv` and `dc` values and will warn the user if there is an inconsistency.

 To make a power-spectrum calculation one simply calls:
 ```